MohdZaid0205/transport-manager/README.md

-# Transportation Fleet Management System `Assignment - 1`.
+# Transportation Fleet Management System `Assignment`.

 This repository contains java source file implemented by [Mohd Zaid]() `2024353` as part of assignment 1 of Advanced programming at **IIIT Delhi**.